 Often the crate is not quite big enough so the bike can easily fall off.

-Having used both a crate and various other methods I much prefer the stand.
+Having used both a crate and various other methods I much prefer a stand.

 The reason is that a stand is easier and safer to use and getting one with a foot operated lever to lift the bike up and down is even better!

-This is why I love the Bike Master Easy Lift
+This is why I love the Dr Dry dirt bike stand.